 During sophomore year, students commit to 20 hours of service at one pre-approved service site that will stretch them out of their comfort zones.
 They are challenged to serve people different from themselves: people who are poor and marginalized, hungry, sick, aged, homeless, or differently-abled.
 This commitment to going beyond familiar communities helps students live the Grad at Grad values, especially being open to growth, committed to doing justice, religious, and loving.
 In building relationships through service, our hope is that students will see the face of Christ in the poor, and that they might strive to be Christ's face for others.
 Suggestions for possible service sites include nursing homes, boys and girls clubs, homeless shelters and soup kitchens.

-Students earn an additional five (5) hours of credit through actively participating in Chapel Reflections through Religious Studies class.
+Students also actively partake in Chapel Reflections through their Religious Studies class.
 These reflection sessions provide context, structure, and opportunities for deeper reflection on students' service.
-Chapel Reflections culminate in a final reflection paper focused on connections between Scripture and service.
+Chapel Reflections culminate in a final reflection paper, due Wednesday, May 6, 2020, focused on connections between Scripture and service.

 Students must meet with the First Years Chaplain or other FAM staff member before beginning their service.
 Once the site is approved, students must follow the instructions for tracking their hours online.
 All sophomores must have their service sites pre-approved and 10 hours completed by Thursday, December 5, 2019.
 The final deadline for reporting the remaining service hours for the 2019-20 school year is Thursday, April 23, 2020!